andreaskuster/ner-and-pos-when-nothing-is-capitalized/README.md

 __Evaluation__: After training, we predicted the label of the test set using the trained model, removed the padding and computed the accuracy (number of correctly predicted labels / number of labels).

 __Note__: All the hyperparameters reported above are a result of the hyperparameter grid-search done previous to this experiment evaluation.
-Details about this and additional information about the code usage can be found [here](pos/README.md).
+Details about this and additional information about the code usage can be found [__here__](pos/README.md).

 #### Conclusion
-TODO
+Even though we haven't seen any implementation details (except those described in the paper text), we reported the exact same accuracy scores (+/- 0.5%) and can confirm the hypothesis (1., 2., 3.) described above.